-While some human violence or deceit can be explained as serving teleological advantage there are many that cannot: in particular our myriad forms of sadistic cruelty, self-harm, addictions, consumerism and agitated repetitions.
-These behaviours are often determining of human fate, yet very rare in other animals.
+While some human violence, destruction or deceit can be explained as serving teleological advantage, there are many that cannot: in particular our myriad forms of sadistic cruelty, self-harm, addictions, consumerism and agitated repetitions.
+These behaviours are so often determining of human fate, yet very rare in other animals.
 The insectivorous spider web-traps the fly to eat it, not (as far as we know) to demonstrate its superior nature or power; the defending, rutting alpha-male stag will attempt to drive off a challenger, but further pursuit of conflict or resulting death are very unlikely.

-It seems that non-human creatures' activities are largely confined to the teleological, and their nervous and communication systems are adapted for this.
+It seems that non-human creatures' activities are largely confined to, and can be explained by, the teleological, and their nervous and communication systems are adapted for this.
 This is much less true of humans.
 For obscure reasons1 evolution has bestowed Homo sapiens with a much larger brain than we need for merely feeding, breeding or defensible space.

-Such mysteriously bestowed excess brain capacity is very much a mixed blessing, for it comes with the involuntary generation of four near-universal existential anxieties, and then very complex responsibilities.
+Such mysteriously bestowed excess brain capacity is very much a mixed blessing, for it comes with the involuntary generation of four near-universal existential anxieties, which then burden us with very complex responsibilities.
 These are:

-1 Death.
+- 1 Death.
 All humans from childhood are conscious of the inevitability of their death.
-There are many ways of dealing with this fascinated dread: death-defying heroics, death-denying grandiosity, death-displacing afterlife myths, and - most chillingly - death-dispensing: the illusion that by killing others we can control life and death.

-- 2 Aloneness.
+This is very hard for us to accept or assimilate so we have many ways of projecting or deflecting this fascinated dread: death-defying heroics, death-denying grandiosity, death-displacing afterlife myths, and most chillingly death-dispensing: the illusion that by killing others we can control life and death. - 2 Aloneness.
 We are aware of separateness for each of us our consciousness and experience are unique.
-That solitariness can be intolerably painful unless we find commonality of consciousness and experience with others.
+That solitariness can be intolerably painful unless we find a commonality of consciousness and experience with others.
 We must, therefore, continually build and maintain bridges to those others. - 3.
 Insignificance.
-Our surfeit of brain activity, together with our many clever inventions, has enabled us to be aware of the vastness beyond our own lives, times and habitat the possible infinitude that is not-us.
+Our surfeit of brain activity, together with our many clever inventions, has enabled us to be aware of the vastness beyond our own lives, times and habitat the possible infinitude of all that is not-us.
 We are cosmically insignificant.
-We can bear this best by making ourselves significant to others, and inviting reciprocation.
-Otherwise we are not just alone, we have no purpose or significance. - 4.
+We can bear this best by making ourselves, at least, significant to others, and inviting reciprocation.
+Otherwise we are not just transient and alone, we have no purpose or significance. - 4.
 Meaninglessness.
-Once we have developed, caretaken and procreated our physical selves, what is the purpose of our lives and our excess brain activity?
+Once we have developed, caretaken and procreated our physical selves, what is the purpose of our lives and our strangely evolved excess brain activity?
 What are they for?
 Humans seem the only creatures that must then create meaning to maintain cerebral integration and social cohesion.
-Our need to create meaning is often overwhelming, sometimes desperate: the very different initiatives of others can seem alarming, bizarre or nonsensical.
+Our need to create meaning is often overwhelming, sometimes desperate.
+This accounts for the very different initiatives that can seem so alarming, bizarre or nonsensical to others.
 The failure to meet this need leads to nihilism, sometimes suicidal.
-Conversely it can sometimes, to some, seem worthwhile to kill rather than suicide, to illusion meaning a terrifying perversion of a basic need.
+Conversely it can sometimes, to some, seem worthwhile to kill rather than suicide, to illusion meaning - a terrifying perversion of a basic need.

 These four basic existential anxieties in humans are underpinned by our large brains' surfeit of memory and imagination - an excess capacity, again, that far exceeds our biological needs, our teleology.
-Together these excesses bestow humans' powerful blessings and curses.
+Together these excesses bestow humans' powerful capacities for both our self-made blessings and curses.
 The blessings are our inquiring sciences, our imaginative arts, our transcendent spirituality and empathy.
 The curses are the shadow of these: when our excess imaginations and memories cannot run free, but stagnate as toxic coagulates which then displace our contact with reality: what is there.